-- Consider forming a Task Force to review requests for familial searches as well as evaluating any familial search results.
-Such a Task Force should include laboratory personnel as well as law enforcement personnel with access to criminal history records for researching background information on potential linkages.
+- Consider forming a task force to review requests for familial searches as well as to evaluate the familial search results.
+Such a task force should include laboratory personnel as well as law enforcement personnel and/or prosecutors, who are authorized to access criminal history records for researching background information on potential candidates.

 - As with implementation of any new software, validation is required before use of such software in laboratory operations.
 Any validation must be conducted in accordance with Standard 8 of the FBI’s Quality Assurance Standards.

-- Develop Standard Operating Protocols for familial searching before implementing a familial search program.
+- Develop standard operating protocols (SOPs) for familial searching prior to implementation of a familial search program.

-- Policies and procedures regarding familial searching should be approved prior to implementation.
-Policies and procedures should address, at a minimum, the following topics:
+- Policies and procedures should be developed and approved prior to implementation and address, at a minimum, the following:

 - Release of information

 - Types of forensic DNA records eligible for searching